abbbi/qmpbackup/README.md

  qmpbackup --socket /path/to/socket cleanup --remove-bitmaps --uuid <uuid>
 ```

-Alternatively you specify the uuid to be used for the bitmap names during the
+Alternatively you can specify the uuid to be used for the bitmap names during
-first full backup you create.
-This way the bitmaps will be re-used and must not
+the first full backup you create.
+This way the bitmaps will be re-used and must
-be cleaned:
+not be cleaned:

 ```
- qmpbackup --socket /tmp/socket backup -l full -t /tmp/myuuid --uuid testme
+ qmpbackup --socket /tmp/socket backup -l full -t /tmp/backup --uuid testme qmpbackup --socket /tmp/socket backup -l inc -t /tmp/backup
 ```

 Monthly Backups